#216) St. Louis Blues (1929)

 But Does It Really?: It’s the only existing footage of Bessie Smith.
 Done.
 Preserve it.
 Next!

-Everybody Gets One: After a childhood I’ll understatedly call “troubled”, Bessie Smith got her start as part of a travelling troupe that included Ma Rainey.
+Everybody Gets One: After a childhood I’ll understatedly call “troubled”, Bessie Smith got her start as part of a traveling troupe that included Ma Rainey.
 Her career took off when her first record “Down Hearted Blues” became a number one hit (see “Listen to This” below).
 She spent most the ‘20s at the top of her game, eventually earning the nickname “Empress of the Blues”.

 Wow, That’s Dated: The Mark Cantor essay goes into detail about how many negative African-American stereotypes are in this film, and the ripple effect this and other films of the era had on this country’s history of racism.

-Take a Shot: Now THAT’S a title song!
+Title Track: Now THAT’S a title song!
 Though now that I think about it, do they ever reference being in St. Louis in this film?

 - The story goes that this was shot concurrently with Dudley Murphy’s other music short/NFR entry: “Black and Tan” with Duke Ellington.
 I’m pretty confident that’s the same apartment set in both films.